SargSoft/survival/README.md

 This section is an outline of our preferred coding style, in order to make all of parts of the project very easy to read / understand, and make sure that there is a clear structure to each script.

 ### 3.1 Naming
-- Use Camel Case for variables and parameters
+- Use Camel Case for variables, and parameters
-- Use Pascal Case for functions and classes
+- Use Pascal Case for functions, properties, events, and classes
+- Use Pascal Case for files, and directories
 - Do not use prefixes (e.g. m_ for private variables)
+- Do use 'I' prefix for interfaces

 ### 3.2 Spacing
 - Use a single space after the comma between function arguments (e.g. 'Vector3(x, y, z)')